While you are here

 Student Recruitment and Wellbeing Manager

-The School has a dedicated Student Recruitment and Wellbeing Manager, Caroline Armstrong.
-Caroline offers support to students experiencing particular issues that are affecting their performance whilst at University.
+The School has a dedicated Teaching Co-ordinator (Student Support), Kelly Weightman.
+Kelly offers support to students experiencing particular issues that are affecting their performance whilst at University.

 Students can discuss confidential problems with Kelly and receive relevant support and advice.
-Caroline will also offer students guidance about other University services that may benefit them depending on the circumstances.
+Kelly will also offer students guidance about other University services that may benefit them depending on the circumstances.

 Our staff work in a number of different countries and our internationally focused and recognised research explores the current critical issues affecting countries around the world.
 Additionally, we enjoy links with a number of other internationally renowned institutions in many countries.